FamilyNFT/FamilyHackathon/README.md

 # Family
-We’re a Web3 Brand integrating LUKSO's new LSP standards with our luxury-streetwear garments to add provenance and royalties to our products.
+We’re a Web3 Brand integrating LUKSO's new LSP standards with our luxury-streetwear garments.
+Using LUKSO's new NFT standards, we'll be able to add provenance and royalties to our physical products.

 We’ve also created a Phygital marketplace, where the LUKSO community can safely trade phygital assets created in the LUKSO ecosystem